-As provided in its charter, the HRCC has the authority to retain and does retain, from time to time, the services of executive compensation consultants to provide advice on executive compensation matters.
+As provided in its charter, the HRCC has the authority to retain and does retain the services of executive compensation consultants to provide advice on executive compensation matters.
 Executive compensation services, as well as other services provided by such executive compensation consultants at the request of Management, must be pre-approved by the HRCC.
 The HRCC also has the authority to determine and approve the fees of its consultants.
 In addition, the Corporate Governance and Nominating Committee has the authority to retain and does retain, from time to time, the services of compensation consultants to provide advice on director compensation matters.

 In 2018, the HRCC retained the services of Willis Towers Watson ("Towers"), an independent executive and director compensation consulting firm and Towers reported directly to the Chair of the HRCC.
-In 2021, Tower's mandate covered the following:
+In 2022, Tower's mandate covered the following:

-- Review of the Report on Executive Compensation section of the Corporation's management proxy circular; - Review of short and long-term incentive plan design for the Named Executive Officers and other employees of the Corporation; and - Review compensation arrangements proposed for executives.
+- Review of the Report on Executive Compensation section of the Corporation's management proxy circular; - Review of short and long-term incentive plan design for the Named Executive Officers and other employees of the Corporation; - Review the amendment to the employment agreement of the President and Chief Executive Officer; and - Review compensation arrangements proposed for executives.